Everything you need to know about getting a Liability Waiver on Goodlawyer: pricing, scope of work, benefits, and frequently asked questions.

 Liability Waivers can vary drastically, which means the complexity of the Liability Waivers and therefore the price varies as well.
 At Goodlawyer, part of our mission is to always provide upfront fixed prices for legal services, so we've created a basic and complex Liability Waiver to give business owners more choice and more control.

-Where customization efforts exceed the "basic" threshold, the Liability Waiver moves to the Complex tier outlined below.
+Where customization efforts exceed the above scope, the Liability Waiver moves to the custom tier outlined below.

-Includes all service elements from the Basic Tier.
-Inclusion of any of the below criteria will make a matter 'complex':
+Inclusion of any of the below criteria will make a matter 'custom':

 What is the process?